alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-24-refuting-darwin-theory.md

 date: 2020/07/24
 locale: en
 lang: en
-excerpt: Allah created a life for the sons of Adam and granted them minds and the ability to speak.
+summary: Allah created a life for the sons of Adam and granted them minds and the ability to speak.
 This abominable theory is false according to consensus of scholars.
 Apes are a species, dogs are a species and so are the pigs, cats, lions, tigers, cheetahs, etc.
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz